 This is funny but meat is costly.
 Try to live frugally and save money by reducing your meat consumption to once a week.

 If you’re thinking that vegetarian food isn’t appealing, visit an authentic vegetarian cuisine restaurant or cafe and taste their food.
 I’m sure you’ll be drooling.

-Work from home is a trendy job profile now and freelancing is the best work from home job out there.
-It’s flexible, lucrative, not that difficult and a reputable job profile.
+Work-from-home is a trendy job profile now and freelancing is the best work-from-home job out there.
+It’s flexible, lucrative, not that difficult, and has a reputable job profile.

 You can start freelancing with no money upfront and make loads of money assuming your skills are good enough and you learn how to market your services.